asalber/asalber.github.io/office/excel/manual/introduction.md

 ### Export to csv format
 To export a worksheet to csv format file, click the option `Save as` of the ribbon's `File` tab.
 In the dialog that appears select the option `CSV (Comma delimited) (*.csv)` from the drop-down list `Save as type`, give a name to the file, select the folder where to save it and click OK.

 **Example**.
-The animation below shows how to export an worksheet with a students database to a csv format file.
+The animation below shows how to export a worksheet with a students database to a csv format file.

 ![Example of exporting a csv format file.](img/example_export_csv.gif "Example of exporting a csv format file"){: .img-center}